AlbertHernandez/alberthernandez.dev/README.md

 npm run lint
 ```

-And for fixing lint issues automatically, you can run:
+And for fixing lint issues automatically, you can execute:

 ```bash
 npm run lint:fix